kenchoong/setel2/README.md

 - using Kubectl with Kompose
 - using Helm Chart

 Right now, all the resource will run inside 1 node, 1 server with the k8s yaml file or helm chart.
 All the stuff like Pods, Persistent Volume all sit virtually inside 1 computer.
-So this only demonstrate my little ability.
+So this only to demonstrate my ability.

 In real world, the workflow will be (I just imagine):